caraqueleonardoAlfredo/EspejoIA/README.md

 - Electrical isolation between 12 V sensors and 3.3 V GPIO inputs.
 - Integration of embedded hardware with web and IoT technologies.

 ---

-## Current Limitations

-- Hardware-specific GPIO code requires a Raspberry Pi or a simulated interface.
-- The public response module is deterministic and intended for a stable demonstration; a production LLM integration should add authentication, timeout handling, cost controls, and conversational memory.
-- Home Assistant authentication and network configuration depend on the local installation.
-- API location coordinates are currently configured in source code.
-- Automated tests and continuous integration are not yet included.

----